Konga.com: KongaPay

-KongaPay was launched as a pilot product in 2015 in partnership with Nigerian commercial banks in order to work for customers only within the Konga.com's platform.
+KongaPay was launched as a pilot product in 2015 in partnership with Nigerian commercial banks to work for customers only within Konga.com's platform.

-The challenge of lack of trust in making online payment was quenched by KongaPay that has made it possible for anyone to use Konga's online platform.
-This innovation had protected online shoppers against the reports of fraud when they release their bank details online.
+The challenge of lack of trust in making online payments was quenched by KongaPay which has made it possible for anyone to use Konga's online platform.
+This innovation had protected online shoppers against reports of fraud when they release their bank details online.
 KongaPay is similar to what is seen in Amazon platform with its one-click payments.
 It was unveiled in Lagos, Nigeria at a KongaPay Demo event.
-The payment option has been fully integrated with Ecobank, Access bank, FCMB, Diamond Bank, Zenith Bank, Heritage Bank, UBA, First Bank and GTB.
+The payment option has been fully integrated with Ecobank, Access Bank, FCMB, Diamond Bank, Zenith Bank, Heritage Bank, UBA, First Bank, and GTB.

 According to Sim Shagaya, KongaPay is a partnership with Nigeria's banks.
 We strongly believe that together, we could change the face of online shopping in Nigeria by removing the uncertainties customers associate with pre-paying for goods and services they are yet to receive.”

-KongaPay has become the game-changer in the online shopping in Nigeria.
-This is because it has made possible for a seamless movement of goods, services and payments.
+KongaPay has become the game-changer in online shopping in Nigeria.
+This is because it has made it possible for a seamless movement of goods, services, and payments.
 This has grown safety and trust among Konga's users.

 With KongaPay, a customer receives an authorization code that is secured and registered to the mobile phone number on the website.
-There is no need for customers to sign up for electronic banking if the customer has a registered mobile phone number and a bank account.
+There is no need for customers to sign up for electronic banking if they customer has a registered mobile phone number and a bank account.
 KongaPay has eliminated the use of sensitive personal information such as Internet banking passwords or card details with just a click.

 Konga Express

-To make its online integration very effective, Konga introduced Konga Express that focus on selling of its products to reach the buyer with every available means.
+To make its online integration very effective, Konga introduced Konga Express which focuses on selling its products to reach the buyer with every available means.
 Customers can have their ordered products get to them within 1–3 days.
 Konga Express fulfills the orders that are made daily with online tracking.